 Their first disc, ‘Favorites’, for the Viennese label Orlando Records, was released in December 2015.
 The recording – which received excellent reviews – comprises a vivid, virtuosic and fun programme which is full of contrasts and highlights the wonderful, yet relatively unknown, repertoire for this combination of instruments.

-Dutch/English violinist Daniel Rowland’s playing has been acclaimed by The Guardian as “wonderful, ravishing in its finesse”, “totally and truly charismatic” by Beeld and praised for its “astonishing sound and uniquely single minded intensity” by the Glasgow Herald.
+Dutch/English violinist Daniel Rowland’s playing has been acclaimed as “wonderful, ravishing in its finesse” by The Guardian, “totally and truly charismatic” by Beeld, while The Herald praised his “astonishing sound and uniquely single-minded intensity”.

-A passionate chamber musician, Daniel has performed with artists as diverse as Ivry Gitlis, Polina Leschenko, Heinz Holliger, Dawn Upshaw, Gilles Apap, Alexander Lonquich, Priya Mitchell, Marcelo Nisinman, Michael Collins, Nicolas Daniel, Lars Vogt, Willard White and Elvis Costello.
-He is a frequent guest at foremost international chamber music festivals such as Kuhmo, Stellenbosch, Risor, Sonoro, Beethoven Festival Chicago, Rio de Janeiro, Chiemgau, Osnabrück and Oxford.
-The Stift International Music Festival, of which he is founder and artistic director, saw its thirteenth edition in August 2017.
-This summer festival, held at an idyllic spot in the eastern Netherlands with concerts given in a 15th century church renowned for its fine acoustics, has garnered widespread acclaim as a festival of exceptional musical intensity and intimacy.
+A passionate chamber musician, Daniel has performed with artists as diverse as Ivry Gitlis, Heinz Holliger, Gilles Apap, Marcelo Nisinman, Martin Frost, Elvis Costello and Lars Vogt.
+He is a frequent guest at many of the foremost international chamber music festivals – often performing alongside Alberto Mesirca – such as Kuhmo, Risor, Osnabrück and Sonoro.
+The Stift International Music Festival in Holland, of which he is the founder and artistic director, sees its 14th edition in August 2018.

 The Italian guitarist Alberto Mesirca was born in 1984.
 He completed his Bachelor and Master of Arts at the Conservatory of Castelfranco Veneto, in the class of the eminent teacher Gianfranco Volpato, before going on to study at the Music Academy of Kassel in Germany, with Wolfgang Lendle.